bkeevil/arduino-mqtt/README.md

 ## Useage

 Create a subclass of MQTTClient in your main application.
-Your application can respond to MQTT events by overriding any of the following virtual methods.
+Your application can respond to MQTT events by overriding any of the following virtual methods:

 ```
 #include "mqtt.h"